 Metropolitan Planning Organization (MPO): Mandated by the 1973 Federal Aid Highway Act, the MPO serves as the planning/decision-making body for the Metropolitan Planning Area (MPA) in Martin County.
-The policy-making board consists of elected officials from Martin County, the City of Stuart, and the Town of Sewall's Point.
+The policy-making board consists of elected officials from Martin County, the City of Stuart, and the Town of Sewall's Point, and the Village of Indiantown.